 Deer Hunting Clothing

 I remember being cold a lot while deer hunting when I was a kid.
 Today, I have better gear and I know how to dress to be comfortable in any weather.
 I like to dress in layers that allow me to add and remove clothing based on activity level.
-For the outer layer, I like to have have a couple of different jacket and parka options for varying temps.
-Here’s some examples to consider for your Base, Mid and Outer Layer.
+For the outer layer, I like to have a couple of different jacket and parka options for varying temps.
+Here are some examples to consider for your Base, Mid, and Outer Layers.

-- LL Bean Wool Maine Guide shirt and pant, (you can’t beat wool)
+- LL Bean Wool Maine Guide shirt and pants, (you can’t beat wool)

 - Filson Belt and suspenders